nightbot/docs/control-panel/commands.md

 Then, fill in the form with your desired command name, message, userlevel, and cooldown.

 - *Command* - Generally speaking, commands are usually prefixed with exclamation points.
-They can in fact be anything you would like, or even none at all.
+They can, in fact, be anything you would like, or even none at all.
 Command names are not allowed to contain spaces.

 - *Message* - The response of the command.
 You can use [Variables](https://docs.nightbot.tv/commands/variables) in your messages to make dynamic messages.

 - *Userlevel* - Selects who has the permission to execute the command.
 For example, selecting “Regulars” allows users in your channel's regular list the permission to use the command.
-Larger channels may want Userlevel set to Regulars or above.
+Larger channels may want the Userlevel set to Regulars or above.

 - *Cooldown* - Time minimum amount of time between command uses (to prevent the command from spamming the chat)